Anti-Catholicism in the United States: New Deal

 The second serious tension arose with the renewed anti-Catholic campaign in Mexico.
 American Catholics bitterly attacked Ambassador Josephus Daniels for failing to combat the virulent attacks on the Catholic Church by the Mexican government.
 Daniels was a staunch Methodist and worked well with Catholics in the U.S., but he had little sympathy for the church in Mexico, feeling it represented the landed aristocracy that stood opposed to his version of liberalism.
 For the same reason he supported the Loyalist cause in the Spanish Civil War, which was even more intensely anti-Catholic.
 The main issue was the government's efforts to shut down Catholic schools in Mexico; Daniels publicly approved the attacks, and saluted virulently anti-Catholic Mexican politicians.
 In a July 1934 speech at the American Embassy, Daniels praised the anti-Catholic efforts led by former president Calles:

 General Calles sees, as Jefferson saw, that no people can be both free and ignorant.
 Therefore, he and President Rodriguez, President-elect Cairdenas and all forward-looking leaders are placing public education as the paramount duty of the country.
 They all recognize that General Calles issued a challenge that goes to the very root of the settlement of all problems of tomorrow when he said: "We must enter and take possession of the mind of childhood, the mind of youth."

 In 1935, Senator William Borah of Idaho, the chief Republican specialist on foreign policy, called for a Senate investigation of anti-Catholic government policies in Mexico.
 He came under a barrage of attacks from leading Protestant organizations, including the Federal Council of Churches, the Episcopal Church, and the board of foreign missions of the Methodist Church.
 There was no Senate investigation.
 A call for an investigation signed by 250 members of the House was blocked by Roosevelt.
 The Knights of Columbus began attacking Roosevelt.
-The crisis ended with Mexico turning away from the Calles hard line policies, perhaps in response to Daniels' backstage efforts.
+The crisis ended with Mexico turning away from the Calles hard line policies, perhaps in response to Daniels's backstage efforts.
 Roosevelt easily won all the Catholic strongholds in his 1936 landslide.